 Tom was previously at Supermassive Games where he was a designer on the BAFTA award-winning horror game Until Dawn and artist on Killzone Shadow Fall.

 Tom got his BSc in Biology with Industrial Experience from Manchester.
 After teaching science in secondary schools for a while, he decided games were more interesting and got his MA in Digital Games Theory and Design at Brunel.
 Since starting his PhD in 2014 he has had 3 papers published on emotion in games and research methodology.

-He recently secured a placement at Bossa Studios where he is working on the upcoming sandbox-MMO Worlds Adrift.
+He has completed a placement at Bossa Studios where he worked on the sandbox-MMO Worlds Adrift.